Sazzay/Invasion.lingor3/README.md

 1x CH-53E Heavy Transport & Airlift (required to transport some vehicles to land) 2x Stryker MGS
 2x M1129 Stryker (mortar stryker)
-Undecided amount of: HMVWW's, LAV-25's and other amphibious vehicles.
+Undecided amount of: HMVWW's, Stryker ATGM, LAV-25's and other amphibious vehicles.
 And a MHQ truck.

+Me & Panda would both appreciate suggestions and feedback on what we have already described.
+Even more so when we actually have this up and running, feedback will be vital to make this more enjoyable.